SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Enumerations.md

 the condition for the `if` statement starts with `case`, indicating that the condition is a pattern instead of a Boolean value.
 If the pattern matches,
-the condition for the `if` is considered to be true;
+the condition for the `if` is considered to be true, and the code in the body of the `if` statement runs.
-otherwise it's false.
+The patterns you can write after `if case` are the same as the patterns you can write in a switch case.
 Just like in the switch statement earlier, the `productBarcode` variable is matched against the pattern `.qrCode(let productCode)` here.